AwesomeSamIAm/Jjarke/README.md

 On the next process step it connect to twillio server to send the message to the user.
 The user receives defined output with data about the changes, data and time.

-## This project should be run in a virtual enviroment with the following libraries installed:
+## This project should be run in a virtual enviroment with the following libraries installed: CHANGER HAS HAPPENED

 1. BeautifulSoup4
 2. Requests